DJI Osmo Pocket 4: Specs, Price & US Availability

 Is the DJI Pocket 4 better than the Pocket 3?

 Yes, by a significant margin.
-The Pocket 4 upgrades the sensor from 1/1.7-inch to 1-inch, adds 107GB internal storage, reduces weight by 35%, extends battery life to ~200 minutes, and adds a built-in LED light — all at a similar or lower price point.
+The Pocket 4 upgrades the sensor from 1/1.7-inch to 1-inch, doubles the slow-motion frame rate to 4K/240fps, adds 107GB internal storage, reduces weight by 35%, extends battery life to roughly four hours, and adds a built-in LED light — all at a slightly lower price than the Pocket 3.

 Is the DJI Pocket 4 available in the US?